MarcoCantone/DBT-Classification-and-2D-Synthesis/README.markdown

 ## Launchable scripts and their purpose
 **Recommendations**:

-This framework requires a proper configuration YAML file (examples given per script).
+This framework requires a proper configuration YAML file for each runnable script (examples given per script for each purpose).
 ***